BIGJRA/BIGJRA.github.io/rejuv.md

 another Spice Powder on Vileplume to get to a hidden… *TinyMushroom.*

 Enter the third house from the left, on the upper row of houses below the cliffside.
-Talk to the woman, and she’ll run off to the Xen Battleship.
-We’ll get to her once we have an easier way to get to the pier from here.
+Talk to the woman, and she'll run off to the Xen Battleship.
+We'll get to her once we have an easier way to get to the pier from here.

 Kakori Village Pokemart